Manage your ZDM Proxy instances

 • zdm_proxy_max_stream_ids:

 • In the CQL protocol every request has a unique id, named stream id.
-This variable allows you to tune the maximum pool size of the available stream ids managed by the ZDM Proxy per client connection.
+This variable allows you to tune the maximum pool size of the available stream ids managed by ZDM Proxy per client connection.
 In the application client, the stream ids are managed internally by the driver, and in most drivers the max number is 2048 (the same default value used in the proxy).
 If you have a custom driver configuration with a higher value, you should change this property accordingly.

 • Defaults to 2048.